-In addition to organic growth initiatives, data intelligence also supports the “buy” component of the buy-and-build strategy followed by most mid-market PE firms (How the Modern Data Warehouse Supports Buy-and-Build in Private Equity).
+In addition to organic growth initiatives, data intelligence also supports the “buy” component of the buy-and-build strategy followed by most mid-market PE firms (Read how data lakes support buy-and-build strategy).

 Integration of bolt-on acquisitions can more quickly impact value creation by integrating at the data layer rather than waiting for the long process of systems and operational integration.
 When well-executed, integrating data sources from disparate business units minimizes operational disruption and provides management teams with an integrated view of operations and key metrics.